Augusta, Georgia: K–12 schools

 Public K–12 schools in Augusta are managed by the Richmond County School System, which covers all of Richmond County.
 The school system contains 36 elementary schools, 10 middle schools, and the following eight high schools: Glenn Hills, Butler, Westside, Hephzibah, T. W. Josey, A.R.C.
 (Academy of Richmond County), Lucy Craft Laney, and Cross Creek.
 There are four magnet schools: C. T. Walker Traditional Magnet School, A. R. Johnson Health Science and Engineering Magnet High School, Davidson Fine Arts, and the Richmond County Technical Career Magnet School.

+In 2026, the Richmond County School System Board of Education approved a districtwide reorganization plan that included the replacement of Barton Chapel Elementary School, which will temporarily consolidate with Glenn Hills Elementary School during construction, before both merge into a new facility.
+Once the schools merge into the new building, Glenn Hills Elementary will close.
+The plan also calls for the closure of Jenkins-White Elementary School, the consolidation of John M. Tutt Middle School with Langford Middle School into the new Langford-Tutt Middle School, and the closure of Murphey Middle School as its campus is redeveloped.
+The Richmond County System Board of education also plans to convert T.W.
+Josey Comprehensive High School into a districtwide College and Career Academy for grades 9–12.

 Private schools in Augusta include Aquinas High School, Curtis Baptist High School, and Westminster Schools of Augusta.

 Media

 The daily newspaper in the city is The Augusta Chronicle.
 Television stations serving Augusta and its metropolitan market are WJBF, channel 6 (ABC, with The CW Plus on DT2); WRDW, channel 12, (CBS); WCES, channel 20 (PBS); WAGT, channel 26 (NBC); and WFXG, channel 54 (Fox).
 Augusta's large medical community and patient population is served by the Medical Examiner (www.AugustaRx.com), a twice-monthly newspaper published since 2006.